 NOTAM contain information concerning the establishment, condition or change in any aeronautical facility, service, procedure or hazard, the timely knowledge of which is essential for personnel concerned with flight operations.
 The text of each NOTAM contains the information in the order shown in the ICAO NOTAM Format and is composed of the significant uniform abbreviated phraseology assigned to the ICAO NOTAM Code complemented by ICAO abbreviations, indicators, identifiers, designators, call signs, frequencies, figures and plain language.
-NOTAMs are originated by the Kingston International NOTAM Office (NOF) and issued for the Cayman Islands TMA and are distributed in six series identified by the letter A, B, C, D, E, and S.
+NOTAMs are originated by the Kingston International NOTAM Office (NOF) and issued for the Cayman Islands TMA and are distributed in series identified by the letter A.

-Series A. General rules, en-route navigation and communications facilities, airspace restrictions and activities taking place above FL 245 and information concerning major international aerodromes.
+Series A. General rules, en-route navigation and communications facilities, airspace restrictions and activities taking place below FL 245 and information concerning major international aerodromes.